 Dr Rachel Adams

 I am a qualified Counselling Psychologist.
 I am registered with the HCPC (Health and Care Professions Council) and a member of the British Psychological Society.
+I am also an approved and registered provider for Aviva and AXA Healthcare.

 I have worked as a therapist for twelve years and during this time I have worked within the NHS and the private sector.